runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Painter geometric forms
 (Insert pictures on google images)

+Both Albers and Moholy-Nagy was a part of the first modernist immigrants to the US, and they both had a profound impact on the new breed of American graphic designers in the golden age of advertising.
+Albers was appointed head of the graphic design department at Yale University, and Moholy-Nagy became head of the _New Bauhaus_ school on Chicago in 1937.

 All focused on color, geometric shapes - and after a poster (show poster: http://www.flickr.com/photos/35617001@N02/3297165580/in/set-72157614565413098/) - also typography

 Bauhaus closed abruptly in 1933 after intense pressure from the Nazi party.
 Considered _degenerate art_ by the leading Nazi politicians, Bauhaus modernism was replaced by art and architecture informed by classicist ideals.
 This newly found romantic realism was in architecture led by Hitler's chief architect Albert Speer.
 German art was as well dictated by the Nazi party, in particular Hitler and Reichsmarschall Hermann Goering (who at the end of WW2 had one of the biggest art collections known to man).
 In the coming years graphic design was heavily influenced by regime changes around the world.